markpbaggett/pyrepox/README.md

-# README
+# PyRepox

 ---

-This is an implementation of the Repox API in Python.
+PyRepox is a python client for the [Repox API](https://github.com/europeana/REPOX).

+This is tested and working with Python 3.4 and above.